SiddharthMundra123/cse15l-lab-reports/lab-3 tutorial.md

 travel_guides/berlitz2/Portugal-WhatToDo.txt
 travel_guides/berlitz2/Portugal-WhereToGo.txt
 ```
+This grep command still gives the output even though none of these files contain the word "poRtUgAl" (the commands ignores capitalizaitions while searching)

 ## Command 2: -c (the actual result is very long and would take up too much space, hence I am only displaying some of the results.)
 **Example 1**